jbarrosaxway/aws-sns-apim-sdk/docs/SCRIPTS_REFERENCE.md

 The following scripts were removed as they were not essential:

 ### 🧪 **Test/Validation Scripts (Removed):**
-- `verify-aws-lambda-values.sh` - AWS values verification
+- `verify-aws-sns-values.sh` - AWS values verification
 - `verify-filter-structure.sh` - Filter structure verification
 - `test-preserve-other-filters.sh` - Filter preservation test
 - `clean-and-reinstall.sh` - Clean and reinstall